fburkard/DataModellingPostgres/README.md

 sql_queries.py: creates tables and insert statements for the database test.ipynb: basic testing for the created tables and inserted data. etl.ipynb: executes insert statements for individual tables.
 Attention: not all files are selected to insert data. etl.py: selects all data from files and inserts selected data into the database.
 Attention: All files are selected.
+For entering data from log_files to the time_table the improved version of "copy_from" is used.

 ## State and justify your database schema design and ETL pipeline